mfatiho/ng-currency-input-sample/README.md

 # NgCurrencyInputSample

-The project can be accessed from [sample link](https://mehfatih.github.io/ng-currency-input-sample/) The project give an new opinion about creating new currency input component (<currency-input></currency-input>).
+The project can be accessed from [sample link](https://mehfatih.github.io/ng-currency-input-sample/) The project give an new opinion about creating new currency input component.
+Component name is <currency-input></currency-input> in this project.

 ## Development server